agentcentabob/webapp25/README.md

 | 1/9 | fixed data entries showing with images and fixed width but caused merge error |
 | 3/9* | fixed merge issue and adjusted file names

-discontinued development log in favour of commit messages
+*discontinued development log on 3/9 in favour of commit messages*

 ### task list
 - [x] fix styling of navigation bar